 A green checkmark will appear in the Status column if you’ve successfully enrolled in your preferred topic.

 If a red X appears with an error message, it means the course wasn’t added successfully, and you’ll need to try adding a different topic.

 3. To confirm you have successfully enrolled in ARTS 130 or ARTS 140, look back at your list of classes.

 In this example, the student is enrolled in ARTS 130, class number 4179.
-From their list of topics they know that the topic title of class number 4179 is “Community for Mental Health”.
+From the Schedule of Classes they know that the topic title of class number 4179 is “Community for Mental Health."

 Students co-registered at St. Jerome’s University:

 Students co-registered at Renison University College:

 Need to make changes to your other classes in Quest?
 Use the swap function (screen recording) - it's the safest way to try to switch one class for another.
 You can also add classes (screen recording) if you don’t see all the courses you requested.
 Check the Quest Undergraduate students page for more helpful instructions.